-As discussed on P16-17, the pandemic hit at the end of the 2019/20 financial year and carried on for the entirety of the 2020/21 financial year.
-Mansfield District Council has diverted many of its resources to helping our communities throughout the pandemic.
-However, this has impacted upon our expected levels of income, as many income-generating services such as leisure centres have been closed, or subject to social distancing rules which restrict the level of income receivable.
-The Council has received non-ringfenced grant from Central Government to assist with the economic impact of the pandemic, as well as compensation for lost Sales, Fees & Charges income compared to that which was budgeted.
-As the pandemic continues into 2021/22, this support has also continued for the first quarter of the year, however, whether any additional support will be provided later in the year remains to be seen.
+The Covid-19 pandemic hit at the end of the 2019/20 financial year and carried on for the entirety of the 2020/21 financial year.
+Mansfield District Council had diverted many of its resources to helping our communities throughout the pandemic.
+This has impacted upon our expected levels of income, as many income-generating services such as leisure centres had been closed, or subject to social distancing rules which restrict the level of income receivable.
+The Council did receive non-ringfenced grant from Central Government to assist with the economic impact of the pandemic, as well as compensation for lost Sales, Fees & Charges income compared to that which was budgeted.
+As the pandemic continued into 2021/22, this support has also continued for the first quarter of the year, this support ensured that the council's budget was protected during this period.